-People used to paint their faces since prehistory, as evidenced by archaeological excavation that attest to this information.
-Most likely it was not made for decorative purposes as we do nowadays but either they painted their body to mark something, to write down a status, either as protection against spirits, or to belong to a certain group.
+People used to paint their faces since prehistory, as evidenced by archaeological excavations that attest to this information.
+Most likely it was not made for decorative purposes as we do nowadays but either they painted their body to mark something, to write down a status, either as protection against spirits or to belong to a certain group.

-Instead, on the skin care side, they had all kinds of ointments and jars of care products and wealth women hired what is called in Latin “cosmetae”, a kind of beautician who helped them perform the care ritual of the day
+Instead, on the skincare side, they had all kinds of ointments and jars of care products, and wealthy women hired what is called in Latin “cosmetae”, a kind of beautician who helped them perform the care ritual of the day

 For the Greeks, things are a little different.
-The ideal of beauty was the man, not the woman.
+The idea of beauty was the man, not the woman.
 Women had no rights and the man was considered superior.
 They used a lead carbonate to whiten their faces, but this substance was very toxic, very often the men who used it died.
-For the eyes they used a kind of charcoal and a paint obtained from henna to colour their lips.
+For the eyes, they used a kind of charcoal and a paint obtained from henna to color their lips.
 In that period, the ideal of beauty represents the single eyebrow or the united eyebrows.

 For Asians, the very white face of women was considered a sign of nobility.
 They used a kind of rice powder that they combined with water or other substances.
-The eyebrows were outlined in black and the lips were given a very strong red, but the lips were were drawn somehow smaller like those of the geishas we all know.
-Also in this period Asia, but especially in China, women used nail polish to mark the social status.
-The rich Chinese used golden nail polish while the poor did not have any colour.
+The eyebrows were outlined in black and the lips were given a very strong red, but the lips were drawn somehow smaller like those of the geishas we all know.
+Also in this period in Asia, but especially in China, women used nail polish to mark their social status.
+The rich Chinese used golden nail polish while the poor did not have any color.

-A tradition I had no idea about, but which has been practiced since antiquity and till somewhere in the eighteenth century, it was considered beautiful in Asia for women to have black teeth.
+A tradition I had no idea about, but which has been practiced since antiquity and until somewhere in the eighteenth century, it was considered beautiful in Asia for women to have black teeth.

-If we talk about french Revolution and about Marie Antoinette who appeared represented in most paintings and not only her, we can see about the same charasteristics: a very white skin, the blush we were talking about a little above and the lips in a reddish colour.
-Then all short of white, grey wigs appeared, but during this period man could also enjoy makeup.
+If we talk about French Revolution and about Marie Antoinette who appeared represented in most paintings and not only her, we can see the same characteristics: a very white skin, the blush we were talking about a little above, and the lips in a reddish color.
+Then all sorts of white, and grey wigs appeared, but during this period men could also enjoy makeup.

-In the Victorian Age, speaking here of Queen Victoria (1837-1901), it was a very serious, very austere period.
+The Victorian Age, speaking here of Queen Victoria (1837-1901), was a very serious, very austere period.
 Queen Victoria was a lady who did not wear makeup., so clearly makeup was immoral, something that only prostitutes used and actresses.

 That was the brief history of makeup, until somewhere in the twentieth century.
 After this period it amplifies and develops extraordinarily much.
 The twentieth century is the strongest moment in the development of the beauty industry.